thegreatlizzyator/ecophylo/README.md

 ### In python

-In python ( version >= 3.6) you can simulate trees using this package main function in python.
+In python (version >= 3.7) you can simulate trees using this package main function in python.
 ```python
 from ecophylo import dosimuls
 dosimuls(nsim = 5, sample_size = 100, comprior = [1000,10e9], muprior = [1e-6] , verbose = True)